-- Ensure high quality learning experiences for students by providing professional development and best practice exemplars to academic staff; - Maintain a detailed understanding of learning objectives and how these relate to learning design frameworks and priorities for online learning and apply these as appropriate to all online course design and development initiatives; - Design and deliver support for staff development to build online teaching capacity in the academic community and the effective implementation of educational technologies in online courses; - Collaborate with online learning specialists to develop and implement coherent, engaging and high quality courses. - Determine and document course design through extensive consultation with academics; - Lead the course development process including the iterative design and development of prototype units or modules for review and assessment with academics and eLearning colleagues. - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 5.
+- Ensure high quality learning experiences for students by providing professional development and best practice exemplars to academic staff - Maintain a detailed understanding of MSPACE objectives, learning design frameworks and priorities and apply these as appropriate to all course and subject level design and development initiatives - Design and deliver support materials, workshops and other staff development activities to build online teaching capacity in the academic community and the effective implementation of educational technologies in online graduate courses; - Collaborate with online learning specialists to develop and implement coherent, engaging and high-quality courses. - Determine and document course and subject level design through extensive consultation with academics - Lead the course development process including the iterative design and development of prototype units or modules for review and assessment with academics and MSPACE colleagues. - Occupational Health and Safety (OH&S) and Environmental Health and Safety (EH&S) responsibilities as outlined in section 5.